50:965:101 Introduction to Theater (G) (3)

 Prerequisite: 50:965:225 or permission of instructor.

-A study of 20th-century movements in European film, which ran parallel to the expanding world of new theater.
-Examines content and performance styles that are specific to European countries, cultures, and individuals.
-An emphasis on influences and sensibilities well apart from our general awareness of theater and cinema in the United States.
+A study of 20th-century movements in European film.
+Examines content and styles that are specific to European countries, cultures, and individuals, with an emphasis on influences and sensibilities well apart from our general awareness of cinema in the United States.

 50:965:350 Auditions and the Business of Theater